rgrannell1/kea/README.md

 R is an excellent statistical platform, but it isn't a great general purpose programming language.
 Libraries like ```plyr``` and ```stringr``` help, but they don't go far enough.
 I've always felt that the best aspects of the R language are its powerful functions, vectorisation and list data structure.
-Arrow is an attempt to build a
+Arrow is an attempt to build upon these aspects of R and to generalise them into a pleasent, composable functional language.

 ## 1 Installation